AVR-Cortex/marstek-venus-c-hardware-notes/README.md

 - can be powered through SWD connector via ST-link
 - there is a custom bootloader at the beginning of the flash (0x08000000 to 0x08002800, 10kB)
 - the firmware *.bin files in Remko's firmware archive do not contain the bootloader.
 If flashed to the MCU, the MCU does not start up.
 - the flashdump is extracted from a unit with a 1.53 firmware.
-When flashed to another unit, the unit is working.
+When flashed to another unit (that bricked itself during initial firmware update), the unit is working.
 - It should be possible to combine other firmware versions locating them at 0x08002800 with the bootloader part and flash them on th MCU.